72stom/Tes/README.md

   PreventExpPortals: true
   # When enabled this will prevent players from performing commands which could lead to some bugs
   # By default its disabled to keep vanilla behavior, but is recommended to enable it to avoid issues
-  NoCommandsInBed: false
+  NoCommandsInBed: true
   # Due to major exploit relating to oversized books this is recomended to be enabled
   # While this is set to true players will be limited in how many pages they can create
-  # Limitation is determined by cmi.book.pages.§f[20to100]§6 permission node and by default players can create 20 pages
+  # Limitation is determined by cmi.book.pages.§f[20to100]§0 permission node and by default players can create 20 pages
   LimitBooks: true
 Vault:
   # If your having issues with vault grabbing correct players' group or balance, consider to turn this to false